-Within 7 days of the service of the initial complaint the Dean must either: (a) dismiss the complaint for failure to allege a prima facie violation of the Code and notify the complainant of the dismissal and the reasons for the dismissal, or (b) Serve on the respondent a copy of the complaint, a copy of the Code of Conduct, and notice of the time and place for a conference with the Dean.
+a. dismiss the complaint for failure to allege a prima facie violation of the Student Code of Conduct and notify the Complainant of the dismissal and the reason for the dismissal, b. send the Respondent, by email, a copy of the complaint and a copy of the Student Code of Conduct, and forward the complaint to an investigator assigned by the Dean or the Dean's designee.
+The investigator must be a person other than the Dean or the Dean's designee.
+The investigator will investigate the allegation(s) in the complaint and provide the Respondent with a time and place for a meeting with the investigator.